Potatopy/wavelink-nextcord/docs/recipes.rst

 Recipes and Examples
 =============================
-Below are common short examples and recipes for use with WaveLink 2.
+Below are common short examples and recipes for use with WaveLink 1.0.
-This is not an exhaustive list, for more detailed examples, see: `GitHub Examples <https://github.com/PythonistaGuild/Wavelink/tree/main/examples>`_
+This is not an exhaustive list, for more detailed examples, see: `GitHub Examples <https://github.com/PythonistaGuild/Wavelink/tree/1.0/examples>`_

 Listening to Events
 -------------------
-WaveLink 2 makes use of the built in event dispatcher of Discord.py.
+WaveLink 1.0 makes use of the built in event dispatcher of Discord.py.
 This means you can listen to WaveLink events the same way you listen to discord.py events.

-*All WaveLink events are prefixed with ``on_wavelink_``*
+*All WaveLink events are prefixed with `on_wavelink_`*

 **Outside of a Cog:**